Hendrix-CS/csci270/projects/project.md

 How do you plan to assess the degree to which your creative work meets your goals for impact on its audience?

+## Progress Report

+During the last week of classes, each student will give a progress report.
+Each progress report should consist of four PowerPoint style slides:
+* Project Overview
+* Current Achievements
+* Challenges and Obstacles
+* Plan for Completion

 ## Presentation